Connect with others who understand.

 Which Diets Can Help Psoriatic Arthritis?

-Although no single diet has been proved to treat or cure PsA, there are steps you can take to manage it.
-In the absence of dietary guidelines for PsA, physicians recommend following a balanced, healthy diet rich in whole, fresh foods — similar to those advised by the American Heart Association and American Cancer Society.
+Because there aren’t specific dietary guidelines for PsA, doctors might suggest an autoimmune protocol diet, which involves following a balanced, healthy diet with plenty of whole, fresh foods — similar to what’s recommended by the American Heart Association and American Cancer Society.

 • A weight-reduction diet for those with a higher body weight